SquadcastHub/squadcast-support/README.md

 If you're a user of [Squadcast Cloud or Squadcast Enterprise](https://www.squadcast.com/pricing), please use our in-app Intercom widget for any billing and technical support queries.
 You can also checkout our [Community](#community) resources for help on common technical issues.

 ### Community
 We provide exhaustive documentation on our [official support website](https://support.squadcast.com).
-We're also usually available on our [official Discord server](https://discord.gg/ztXYBCm) should that be of help.
 Our [blog](https://blog.squadcast.com) features relevant tutorials, long form reads, in-depth product feature tours and informative debriefs from leading Site Reliability Engineering community leaders who are driving the [#SRE](https://twitter.com/hashtag/sre) movement forward.
-We also curate learnings from our community through talks that are found [here](https://github.com/squadcastHQ/talks).

 ### Product Roadmap

-In case your query is related to our product roadmap, you can check out our public roadmap for developers at [https://bit.ly/squadcast-roadmap](https://bit.ly/squadcast-roadmap).
+In case your query is related to our product roadmap, you can check out our public roadmap for developers at [Squadcast Product Roadmap](https://bit.ly/squadcast-roadmap).
 You can also view our [changelog](https://headwayapp.co/squadcast-updates) to track new features.
 This is available from within [the Squadcast app](https://app.squadcast.com) as well.

 ## About Squadcast
-Squadcast is an end-to-end batteries-included incident response platform for practising Site Reliability Engineering in your tech team.
+Squadcast is an end-to-end incident response platform for practising Site Reliability Engineering in your tech team.
 We're a small team of thoughtful engineers who've made it our mission to really solve for improved reliability engineering practices.
-We integrate with a [wide variety of tools](https://github.com/squadcastHQ/awesome-sre-tools) in the software development lifecycle to help you practise SRE effectively.
+We integrate with a [wide variety of tools](https://www.squadcast.com/integrations) in the software development lifecycle to help you practise SRE effectively.

 You can checkout more on [our website](https://www.squadcast.com/) and [get started](https://app.squadcast.com) for free.